(1962)

 One of the drivers in the figure eight action was Dick Carter of Oakland, the 1960 state claimer champion behind the wheel of a 1950 Ford V-8.

 While this form of racing was having great success on several of the area dirt tacks, the asphalt of Stockton allowed for much greater speed.
 Week after week major injuries occurred at the X sending drivers away with broken limbs and serious head injuries.
-After running the last two races of the 62 season, the division was dropped and the cars came back in 63 to race on the oval as 99 ‘Claimers’.
+After running the last two races of the 62 season, the division was dropped and the cars came back in 63 to race on the oval as 99 Claimers.

 Palmer, Dick Ramsey, Brazil Cliff Yiskis of San Jose, and Gary Johnson of Modesto were the top suit runners for the Modified division with the season championship falling to Palmer, whose racing history dated back to the Roadster days in 1949.
 Clyde retired in 1968 at the age of fifty, and currently lives in the San Jose area.

-At the top of the performance list for the Claimers it was Harold Weaver of Modesto, George Nighsonger of Modesto, Dick Carter, Gary Richardson of Modesto, and Steve Pasada of Stockton, with the title going to Richardson.
+performance list for the Claimers it was Harold Weaver of Modesto, George Nighsonger of

 (1963)

-The strictly stock 99 Claimers are now on the oval and the Modifieds are back in force for the 63 season, with
+The strictly stock 99 Claimers are now on the oval and the Modifieds are back in force for

-Jack Houston back on the flagstand.
-A claim rule is in force for the Stockers that allows any fan in the stands to buy a car for $99.00 less tires, racing seat and belts.
-Newspaper reports of the day still refer to the Speedway as 99 Stadium.
+Stockers that allows any fan in the stands to buy a car for $99.00 less tires, racing seat

-Jack McCoy was the hot hand in this year's Modified action with a track record of 15.65 on August ninth and a four way competition sweep on August 23rd.
-He notched (continued)
+the hot hand in this year's Modified action with a track record of 15.65 on August ninth

 Gary Stagno of Manteca debuted at Stockton 99 in March of 1963.
-This is a picture of the 17 year old's #72 Modified Hard Top's first win.
-(Picture and article courtesy of Gary Stagno Collection).
+This is a